xdenistwn/cv/README.md

 - Helping cruise lead infra team to make initial infrastructure diagram such as how the load balancer work from public to web app and to rds server, how to handle session sharing using redis and share storage using simple storage service.
 - Research about Git, Github, and Jenkins, focusing on making DevOps CI/CD Pipeline with versioning and branch strategy for cruise project. which resulted in easy to deploy app from local to test, staging, and production.
 - Research about docker container, focusing on making development local app has consistency dependency across other developer. the goal is making developer has same application configuration in local and production server.
+- Research about Grafana and prometheus, focusing to moving from old monitoring system (manual) into grafana dashboard and custom collect metric using prometheus. which resulted in easier to look and analysis server condition.
 - Mentoring Program, teaching software engineer intern about web application Yii2, Javascript, Oracle base on company standard. fostering a collaborative learning environment.
 - Mentoring Program, teaching associate system infrastructure intern how the infrastructure on company works, and fundamental of server admin such as linux administration, web & database server work, nginx web server proxy, setup application & database server, etc. fostering a collaborative learning environment.